 Trim hedges now and they will not need to be cut again until the spring.
-Make sure that they slope away from the top to let in maximum sunlight.
-Wear safety glasses, use sturdy and stable ladders, and if you are using electric cutters fit a RCD.
+Make sure that they have a chamfered top to let in maximum sunlight.
+Remember to wear safety glasses, use sturdy and stable ladders, and if you are using electric cutters fit a RCD.

 Herbaceous perennials can be divided to prevent clumping and to revitalise them.
 If shrubs have outgrown their location or need to be moved for any other reason, this is the best time of the year to re-position them.